Installing WordPerfect 8.1 for Linux manually on a distro current in 2024

 The next step is to install the main WordPerfect code.
 This is contained in wp-full_8.1-12_i386.deb in the Light or Deluxe Editions, or in wpx-free_8.0-78_i386.deb in the Starter Edition.

-Even on a debian-based distro, you should NOT attempt to install the wp-full package or the wpx-free package by means of a package manager.
+Even on a debian-based distro, you should NOT attempt to install the wp-full package or the wpx-free package by means of a normal debian package manager.
 On a 64-bit distro it is not possible to do so with satisfactory results.
 In Linux Mint 64-bit, it may be possible to install the wp-full package with gdebi, but the package will be flagged as “broken” and its presence will prevent the software updater from working unless the “broken” wp-full package is removed.
 On a 32-bit distro it may be possible to install the wp-full or wpx-free package by means of a package manager, but you are strongly recommended to follow instead the procedure explained below.

 (1) The easiest method